navcoin/navcoin-org/content/community-fund/index.md

     <div class="grid-container">
       <div class="text-container">
         <h1>Community Fund</h1>
         <p>The NavCoin community fund is a pool of NAV that's set aside to help kickstart community projects.
 NavCoin was built from the ground up - it’s an open-source community project that ran no premine or ICO.
-So as an extension of this ethos, this fund has been created to help incentivise the ongoing development of NavCoin in a decentralized manner.</p>
+So as an extension of this ethos, this fund has been created to help incentivise the ongoing development of NavCoin in a decentralized&nbsp;manner.</p>
       </div>
       <img src="/images/community-fund/cfu-hero.png" alt="Hero image">
     </div>
   </section>

 {{< item_container_section
-    titleText="How The Fund Works In 3 Steps" subtitleText=""
+    titleText="How The Fund Works In 3&nbsp;Steps"
+    subtitleText=""
     bgPurple="true"
     >}}
     {{< feature
         titleText="Step 1: Submit"
         imgSrc="/images/community-fund/cfu-submit.svg"
-        text="Dream up the improvements you would like to see in the NavCoin ecosystem, and submit your proposal to the network."
+        text="Dream up the improvements you would like to see in the NavCoin ecosystem, and submit your proposal to the&nbsp;network."
     >}}
     {{< feature
         titleText="Step 2: Vote"
         imgSrc="/images/community-fund/cfu-vote.svg"
-        text="Anyone who is staking the NavCoin network can vote ‘yes’ or ‘no’ for every proposal."
+        text="Anyone who is staking the NavCoin network can vote ‘yes’ or ‘no’ for every&nbsp;proposal."
     >}}
     {{< feature
         titleText="Step 3: Payment"
         imgSrc="/images/community-fund/cfu-payment.svg"
-        text="Once funds have been allocated to a project, the payments are only released after a second vote to ensure accountability."
+        text="Once funds have been allocated to a project, the payments are only released after a second vote to ensure&nbsp;accountability."
     >}}
 {{< /item_container_section >}}

 {{< item_container_section
-    titleText="The Worlds Most Advanced Community Fund"
+    titleText="The Worlds Most Advanced Community&nbsp;Fund"
-    subtitleText="The fund pays you to take your idea, nurture it, and build a team to bring it to life"
+    subtitleText="The fund pays you to take your idea, nurture it, and build a team to bring it to&nbsp;life"
     >}}
     {{< feature
         titleText="Dual-vote consensus"
         imgSrc="/images/community-fund/cfu-dual-vote.svg"
-        text="The first community fund to implement a dual vote, to ensure that if work is never completed the funds are returned."
+        text="The first community fund to implement a dual vote, to ensure that if work is never completed the funds are&nbsp;returned."
     >}}
     {{< feature
         titleText="Open to anyone"
         imgSrc="/images/community-fund/cfu-anyone.svg"
-        text="Anyone and everyone can get involved by submitting a proposal - leaving it to the network to decide what's most valuable."
+        text="Anyone and everyone can get involved by submitting a proposal - leaving it to the network to decide what's most&nbsp;valuable."
     >}}
     {{< feature
         titleText="No centralised fund"
         imgSrc="/images/community-fund/cfu-decentralised-fund.svg"
-        text="No one owns the NAV in the Community Fund, the only way they can ever be spent is by the dual network consensus vote."
+        text="No one owns the NAV in the Community Fund, the only way they can ever be spent is by the dual network consensus&nbsp;vote."
     >}}
     {{< feature
         titleText="250,000 NAV per year"
         imgSrc="/images/community-fund/cfu-fund-per-year.svg"
-        text="Every block that gets minted generates 0.25 NAV into the community fund which accumulates over time."
+        text="Every block that gets minted generates 0.25 NAV into the community fund which accumulates over&nbsp;time."
     >}}
     {{< feature
         titleText="Different ways to get paid"
         imgSrc="/images/community-fund/cfu-get-paid.svg"
-        text="Funds get released through a second vote - which can be paid out in stages or once the work is completed."
+        text="Funds get released through a second vote - which can be paid out in stages or once the work is&nbsp;completed."
     >}}
     {{< feature
         titleText="The network decides"
         imgSrc="/images/community-fund/cfu-network.svg"
-        text="The community fund gives more power to the community - by funding people to get involved, and giving the network more of a voice about the direction of NavCoin."
+        text="The community fund gives more power to the community - by funding people to get involved, and giving the network more of a voice about the direction of&nbsp;NavCoin."
     >}}
 {{< /item_container_section >}}

 {{< zig_section
   titleText="How Do I Get Involved?" imgSrc="/images/community-fund/cfu-get-involved.svg"
   paragraphText="The NavCoin Collab website is the space to find the range of projects that the community is working on.
-It acts as the ‘town square’, and makes it easier for the community to collaborate on projects together." buttonText="Join the Collab" buttonUrl="https://collab.navcoin.org/" buttonImgSrc="/images/icons/rightward-arrow.svg"
+It acts as the ‘town square’, and makes it easier for the community to collaborate on projects&nbsp;together." buttonText="Join the Collab" buttonUrl="https://collab.navcoin.org/" buttonImgSrc="/images/icons/rightward-arrow.svg"